-Our board of directors has established five standing committees: the Audit Committee, the Compensation Committee, the Nominating and Corporate Governance Committee, the Capital Committee and the Conflicts Committee.
-Although our shares are not currently listed for trading on a national securities exchange, our board of directors has elected to have the composition of each of the Audit Committee, the Compensation Committee and the Nominating and Corporate Governance Committee comply with the listing requirements and other rules and regulations of the New York Stock Exchange (the "NYSE"), as amended or modified from time to time.
-Although our shares are not listed on the NYSE or any other national securities exchange, our board of directors has determined to use NYSE listing standards definitions of independence for purposes of determining the independence of our directors.
+Our board of directors has established four standing committees: the Audit Committee, the Compensation Committee, the Nominating and Corporate Governance Committee, and the Capital Committee.
+Although our shares are not currently listed for trading on a national securities exchange, our board of directors has elected to have the composition of each of the Audit Committee, the Compensation Committee and the Nominating and Corporate Governance Committee comply with the listing requirements and other rules and regulations of the NYSE, as amended or modified from time to time.
 All members of the committees described below are independent as such term is defined in the NYSE's listing standards and as affirmatively determined by our board of directors.

 Board Committee Chairman Members

 Audit Committee W. Wayne Woody William H. Keogler, Jr.

 Donald S. Moss

 Compensation Committee Donald S. Moss Wesley E. Cantrell

 Frank C. McDowell

+Jeffrey L. Swope

 Nominating & Corporate Governance Committee Wesley E. Cantrell Michael R. Buchanan

 William H. Keogler, Jr.

 Capital Committee Michael R. Buchanan Frank C. McDowell

+• Jeffrey L. Swope

 W. Wayne Woody

-Conflicts Committee None Michael R. Buchanan

-Wesley E. Cantrell

-William H. Keogler, Jr.

-Frank C. McDowell

-Donald S. Moss

-W. Wayne Woody

-\ Audit committee financial expert.
+Audit committee financial expert.